-Since then I have enjoyed working in several shared workshops and have been at Rose Hill in Brighton for the last 19 years, it is fantastic to be surrounded by a group of creative people producing a wide range of different work and we are there to help and inspire each other.
-I have been a regular exhibitor at Dazzle exhibitions since I graduated college and very much enjoyed my time managing the London exhibition when it was at the Royal National Theatre in London.
-I also travel around the country to sell at various high quality craft shows where I love showing my work alongside an amazing assortment of quality makers.
+Since then Naomi James has enjoyed working in several shared workshops and has been at Rose Hill in Brighton for the last 19 years.
+Naomi feels it is fantastic to be surrounded by a group of creative people who produce a wide range of different work, who are there to help and inspire one another.
+Naomi has been a regular exhibitor at Dazzle exhibitions since she graduated college and very much enjoyed her time managing the London exhibition when it was at the Royal National Theatre in London.
+Naomi James also travels around the country to sell at various high quality craft shows where she loves showing her work alongside an amazing assortment of quality makers.

-I have always designed as I work, allowing the making process to inspire the final design.
-Many of my designs use real leaves, plant structures and feathers to create natural textures on silver giving my work a ‘found’ quality- almost as if the pieces were produced by a natural process.
-I particularly like the contrasting textures of different plants which I combine in one piece of jewellery and complement with touches of recycled 18 carat gold.
+She has always designed as she works, allowing the making process to inspire the final design.
+Many of Naomi’s designs use real leaves, plant structures and feathers to create natural textures on silver giving her work a ‘found’ quality- almost as if the pieces were produced by a natural process.
+She particularly likes the contrasting textures of different plants which are all combined into one piece of jewellery and are complemented with touches of recycled 18 carat gold.

-I also make unique hand pierced colourful semi- precious stone rings.
-Although it is not possible to have fully traceable semi precious gems I use small scale suppliers with an ethical approach to sourcing their stones.
-My pieces are all made by hand, by me, in my Brighton studio.
+Naomi also makes unique hand pierced colourful semi- precious stone rings.
+Although it is not possible to have fully traceable semi precious gems she uses small scale suppliers with an ethical approach to sourcing their stones.
+Her pieces are all made by hand in her Brighton studio.